Foreclosure Defense

 In California, the foreclosure process typically begins when the lender sends you a Notice of Default (NOD) stating that you have defaulted on your mortgage payments.
 You then have 90 days to “cure” the default or risk having the lender initiate a foreclosure sale of the property.

 To "cure" the default on a mortgage loan means to bring the loan current by paying all the missed payments and any associated late fees or penalties.
 Essentially, it means catching up on the payments that were missed to avoid foreclosure proceedings.
+Successfully curing a default often requires diligent budgeting and financial planning, often with professional guidance to manage accrued debts effectively.

 However, we recommend that you take steps earlier than this to stop the foreclosure when you have begun to miss mortgage payments or immediately after receiving a Notice of Default.
+Early intervention can provide a wider range of solutions, and consulting with a foreclosure defense attorney in Los Angeles at this stage often yields more favorable outcomes.

-How Papian & Adamian Can Help
+How Papian & Adamian Can Help with Los Angeles Foreclosures

 Once we determine how best to proceed, we can help you implement the solution and follow the appropriate legal steps.
 Our goal is to do everything possible on your behalf to help you avoid the loss of your home or property.
+We commit to providing transparent communication and tailored support at every step of the process, ensuring our clients feel informed and empowered.

 "They surely could deliver high qualify of service.
 Very easy to contact and always very helpful to their clients."